 Roasted potatoes and butter-braised Brussels sprouts make nice sides for the plate.

 - ¼ cup Pernod or other anise flavoured liqueur

 - Fresh ground pepper and salt to taste

 - 2 tbsp butter

-Place salmon filets in greased enamel coated cast iron casserole dish
+- Place salmon filets and red pepper in greased enamel coated cast iron casserole dish

-Cook uncovered for 25 minutes for average thickness filets or 2-5 minutes more for thicker, less for thinner
+- Cook uncovered for about 10-12 minutes for average thickness filets or about 5 minutes more for thicker

 - Carefully remove the fillets from the pan and arrange on serving plates.
 Drizzle the remaining pan liquids over the salmon.